kesaralive/docker-101/Docker 101.md

 echo $jsonResponse;

 ```
+## Dockerfile

-Here we're not going to make the Backend API container directly from a docker image pulled from the docker hub.
-Instead of that we're going to use a docker Build by making a __Dockerfile__ inside the main project directory.
+In this case, I'm not going to make the Backend API container using the approach we've used to create our frontend container.
+We used a pre-existing Docker image directly from the Docker Hub to create the frontend container.
+Instead, we will create the Backend API container by writing the Docker Build process in a __Dockerfile__ located in the main project directory.

 ### What is a Dockerfile?
 Dockerfiles are used in Docker to define the configuration and instructions necessary to build a Docker image.
 Dockerfiles provide a simple and declarative way to automate the creation of Docker images, ensuring consistency and reproducibility across different environments.

 We'll talk more about Dockerfiles in my upcoming articles.
-For now, Let's add the below `Dockerfile` inside our main project directory by naming it `Dockerfile` and you don't need to have an file extension for that.
+For now, Let's add the below `Dockerfile` inside our main project directory by naming it `Dockerfile` and __you don't need to have an file extension for that.__

 **Dockerfile**
 ``` Dockerfile